Hiva Oa: Flora

-Like Nuku Hiva, Hiva Oa, as the second largest island in the archipelago, has a relatively high biodiversity for the South Pacific islands.
+Like Nuku Hiva, Hiva Oa, the second-largest island in the archipelago, has a relatively high biodiversity for the South Pacific.
 A total of 205 native plants - 24 of them endemic - and 178 exotic species have been identified.
 Among the richest and most widespread native species on the island are ferns with a high number of endemic species.
-They cover large areas of the inaccessible, humid and shady incises of the valley.
+They cover large areas of the inaccessible, humid, and shady valleys' incisions.
 Among the idiocorophytes (ancient autochthonous species) are probably the coconut palm and the screw tree, which are widespread in the lowlands.

 Anthropochorophytes, such as breadfruit trees and Tahitian chestnut (Inocarpus edulis), already introduced by Polynesian settlers, predominate in the lowland and midland regions.
 A threat to native plant communities could be bamboo, which is not native to the island and has already formed extensive groves in some places.

 In the higher, more inaccessible areas of the island, the natural habitats remain almost unchanged.
 The north, shaded from wind and rain by the mountains, is largely arid.

 Fauna

-The fauna of the Marquesas Islands is limited to land and sea birds, insects, reptiles, butterflies and spiders.
+The fauna of the Marquesas Islands is limited to land and sea birds, insects, reptiles, butterflies, and spiders.
 The reptiles of this area include a few species of gecko and skinks.
-Birds include the Marquesas warbler, (Acrocephalus mendanae mendanae) endemic to Hiva Oa and the neighboring island of Tahuata, The Marquesan Kingfisher, the Marquesan monarch and several species of dove.
+Birds include the Marquesas warbler (Acrocephalus mendanae mendanae) endemic to Hiva Oa and the neighboring island of Tahuata, the Marquesan Kingfisher, the Marquesan monarch, and several species of dove.
 The island used to be home to Marquesan swamphen, before they went extinct.
 There are no animals that are dangerous to humans.
 The nono fly, a type of black fly which occurs in the interior, is extremely unpleasant.